coralogix/workshops/docs/otel/microservices-workshop/index.md

 source deploy-bad.sh
 ```

-This deployment will cause severe sporadic problems in `payment-gateway` such as 404s, a log key:value ` 'transaction': 'failed',` and latency in the service response.
+This deployment will cause severe sporadic problems in `payment-gateway` such as 404s, a log key:value ` 'transaction': 'failed',` and latency in the service response along with a drop in transaction volume.
 You can see the latency spikes here:

 ![Microservices Workshop](../../images/microservices-workshop/04.png)